mwan9ilwa/mwan9ilwa/README.md

-# Hello there 👋 this is Mwangilwa Zimba
+# Hi there 👋

-- 🚀 I'm Software Engineer & Google for Developers Enthusiast
+I'm a Software Engineer based in Lusaka.
-- 💻 Google Cloud Developer <a href="https://mpelembe.net" target="_blank">Mpelembe Network</a> | Frontend Engineer <a href="https://izyane.com" target="_blank">Izyane InovSolutions</a>
+Google Cloud Developer <a href="https://mpelembe.net" target="_blank">Mpelembe Network</a> | Frontend Engineer <a href="https://izyane.com" target="_blank">Izyane InovSolutions</a>
-- 👨‍💻 Techie by day, Gamer by night.
-I thrive on turning ideas into reality.
-I'm all about efficient, innovative solutions.
-Let's geek out together!"
-- 📸 Adventurous Explorer 🌄 | Google Pixel SuperFan 📷
+Outside of work, I enjoy exploring the latest tech trends, capturing moments through photography, and unwinding with my Xbox.

 # Tech Stack